 - Freefall invokes the trope for comedy: a robot is programed with all the works of Shakespeare and has to play Jar Jar Binks from Star Wars for nearly twenty years.

-- On the episode of The Ren & Stimpy Show where Stimpy goes on strike, one of the replacements Ren auditions was a Shakespearean actor who "played Stimpy for the Queen."
+- The Ren & Stimpy Show: After Stimpy goes on strike in the episode "Stupid Sidekicks Union", one of the replacements Ren auditions is a Shakespearean actor who "played Stimpy for the Queen."

 - A recurring character in the British animated sketch show Monkey Dust is a man who can only speak in a calm, clear voice, and so mostly does voiceovers despite being a classically trained actor.